 Field-hunting tip

-Look in guano deposits, fumaroles country — that is the host setting where minguzzite typically forms.
+Look in guano deposits, fumaroles country, the host setting where minguzzite typically forms.
 If you start seeing whewellite, oxammite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crystalline crusts habit, so train your eye for that shape before scanning the outcrop.